IN THE NEWS

 September 24, 2020 – 700,000 citizens who completed prison time and parole in Florida may be ineligible to vote.
 With only a week until Florida’s bail payment deadline, the New York-based gallery Canada wants to help.

-September 23, 2020 – Desmond Meade graduated from law school, made it onto Time magazine’s list of the 100 most influential people and was at the forefront of a successful crusade to restore voting rights to convicted felons in Florida.
+September 23, 2020 – Desmond Meade graduated from law school, made it onto Time magazine’s list of the 100 most influential people and was at the forefront of a successful crusade to restore voting rights to convicted felons (returning citizens) in Florida.

-September 22, 2020 – A group trying to help felons sign up to vote in Florida says it has raised more than $20 million to pay off outstanding court debts for thousands of former prisoners seeking to register in a battleground state crucial to President Donald Trump’s reelection.
+September 22, 2020 – A group trying to help felons (returning citizens) sign up to vote in Florida says it has raised more than $20 million to pay off outstanding court debts for thousands of former prisoners seeking to register in a battleground state crucial to President Donald Trump’s reelection.

 September 21, 2020 – As the November election draws near and demonstrations for racial justice continue to unfold across the country, it is important to remember Black people in the United States are disenfranchised from voting because of previous criminal convictions at four times the rate of all other racial groups combined.